TheStackTraceWhisperer/september/TESTING.md

 ---

+## Test Data Management

+When tests require external data (e.g., configuration files, shaders, textures), follow these guidelines:

+- **Location**: Place all test-specific resources in `/src/test/resources`.
+- **Access**: Load resources using standard classpath lookups (e.g., `getClass().getResourceAsStream(...)`).
+This ensures tests run correctly both in the IDE and in Maven builds.
+- **Separation**: Keep test resources separate from production resources in `/src/main/resources` to prevent them from being bundled with the final application.
+- **Cleanup**: Because tests read from the classpath, file-based cleanup is not typically required.
+Each test should be independent and not rely on state left by previous tests.

+---

 ## Loop Policy Usage (MainLoopPolicy)

 The application loop behavior is controlled via the functional `MainLoopPolicy` API.
 This is intentionally lightweight, side-effect free, and safe to use directly in tests without mocking.